 Contracts are available at the elementary or secondary school level.

 • Elementary School – Children aged 8-11 years old.
-Assistant organizes oral activities on his or her own with small groups, or works alongside the teacher with the entire class present.
+Assistant leads oral activities with small groups, or works alongside the teacher with the entire class present.
 Good level of French required.

 • Secondary School – Students aged 11-18 years old.
 Assistant serves as a resource person in conversation groups, provides small group tutorials, facilitates English-language clubs, or works alongside the teacher with the entire class present.
 Proficient level of French required.

 TAPIF offers positions in all regions of metropolitan France and in the overseas departments of French Guiana, Guadeloupe, Martinique, and Réunion.
 Applicants may indicate up to three regions of preference on their application.
-Accepted applicants receive placement in a specific French school district or "Académie" (map below) at the time of acceptance notification in April.
+Accepted applicants receive placement in a specific French Académie (school district) at the time of acceptance notification in April.

 More information about each Académie and corresponding region can be found here.

-All teaching contracts last 7 months (October 1 - April 30).
+All teaching contracts last 7 months, from October 1st through April 30th.

-Short-term contracts, summer contracts, and alternative start dates are NOT possible.
+Short-term contracts, summer contracts, and alternative start dates are NOT available.

 €965 per month GROSS, €790 per month NET.